-In modern times, many kata have replaced bunkai with acrobatic and gymnastic elements, to make them appear more dazzling to tournament judges.
-While these flashy forms can win chintzy trophies of plastic and brass, and a fleeting sense of victory, those things are without value.
-They are a poor trade for actual self-defense skills, and the benefits which come with them — the freedom from intimidation, the feeling of personal security, which can be extended to others.
+In modern times, many karateka have modified their kata, swapping their practical applications for acrobatic and gymnastic elements, to dazzle tournament judges.
+These flashy forms can win chintzy trophies of plastic and brass, and a fleeting sense of victory — but these things are without value.
+They are a poor trade for self-defense skills, and the benefits which come with them — like the freedom from intimidation, and the feeling of personal security, which can be extended to others.
 Function overrides appearance.

 When performing a kata, your mind should be focused on perfecting you biomechanics.
-Practice makes permanent — performing sloppy kata only trains you to become a poor fighter.
-The quality of practice sessions is always more important than their quantity.
-(10 x 1 = 10, and 10,000 x 0 = 0) As you grow more comfortable with a kata, you should gradually start to focus part of your attention to the bunkai of each movement.
+Practice makes permanent — performing sloppy kata only trains you to become a sloppy fighter.
+The quality of practice sessions is always more important than their quantity — 10 x 1 = 10, and 10,000 x 0 = 0 As you grow more comfortable with a kata, you should gradually start focusing part of your attention to the bunkai of each movement.

-The goal of kata is not to reach a state of technical perfection.
-Perfection is impossible — there is always something that could be better.
-You could always be stronger, faster, more stable, or more fluid.
-Thinking yourself to be perfect will only lead to stagnation, boredom, burnout, and atrophy.
-This is preventable by coming to terms with the fat that in martial arts, there is no “final result,” and there is no “finished product.”
+The goal of kata is not reaching a state of technical perfection.
+Perfection is impossible — there is always something that could be better — you could always be stronger, faster, more stable, or more fluid.
+Thinking that you are perfect only leads to stagnation, boredom, burnout, and atrophy.
+This is entirely preventable by remaining mindful that martial arts have no “final result,” and there is no “finished product.”
 The goal of kata is continuous improvement.
-While you can never become perfect, you can become slightly better with each passing day.
-This is achievable by treating karate as a way of life (karate-dō) and not as a bag of fighting tricks (karate-jutsu).
-Continuous improvement requires diligent training — such as kata practice — which should become a part of your daily routine, like showering or washing the dishes.
-Daily kata practice requires conviction, to keep from skipping or slacking off.
-However, this presents you with an opportunity to practice conviction.
-This sort determination can be transferred to other spheres of your life, helping you achieve other goals, and enriching your relationships with others.
+This is achieved by viewing karate as a way of life (karate-dō) and not as a bag of fighting tricks (karate-jutsu).
+Continuous improvement requires diligent training, so kata practice must become a part of your daily routine, like showering or washing the dishes.
+This daily kata practice requires conviction to keep you from skipping or slacking off.
+However, this presents you with an opportunity to practice conviction, which can be transferred to other spheres of your life, helping you achieve other goals and enriching your relationships.

 There are a few other considerations we would like to make about kata:

-- Karate begins and ends with etiquette, to clear the air of any ill-will, and to reinforce that this is friendly training.
-All kata begins and ends with a bow.
-All of our kata use the Goshin-Jutsu bow, which identifies kata as being from our system, and though it looks decorative, it too has self-defense applications.
+- Karate begins and ends with etiquette, to clear the air of any ill-will, and to reinforce that this is a friendly training session.
+All kata begins and ends with the Goshin-Jutsu bow, which identifies forms as being from our system.
+Although it looks decorative, it too has self-defense applications.

-- The first move of every kata is a block.
+- Kata always begin with a block.
 Karate is only to be used for self-protection; so by starting every form with a block, you will train your subconscious mind to act in this way.
-Even if your reflexes completely took over, they would just act defensively, instead of accidentally harming someone.
+This prevents you from accidentally harming someone; if your reflexes were to suddenly take over, they are conditioned to act defensively.
 Hitting someone is never an accident — it is either a display of incompetence or malice.

 - Goshin-Jutsu kata typically do not begin and end on the same point in space.
-This is unlike other karate styles; however, each kata still follows a standard path (embusen).
+This is unlike other karate styles; however, each kata still follows a standardized path (embusen).